shadowmoose/RedditDownloader/README.md

 and gone the next.
 Websites take down or move their images and videos, posts get hidden or removed, and their content is lost.
 Even more so on Reddit, where accounts are constantly springing into existence - and then vanishing as quickly without a trace.
 How's anybody supposed to keep their cherished cat picture collection around with all this change?
-Well fear not, my data-hording friend, because Reddit Media Downloader is here for you!
+Well fear not, my data-hoarding friend, because Reddit Media Downloader is here for you!